 On his blog, Derek Bruff, director of the Vanderbilt University Center for Teaching and a senior lecturer in the Vanderbilt Department of Mathematics, points to several reasons to use sketchnoting in the classroom.

 Sketchnoting helps visual processing

-“They promote active processing of information, they foster a useful balance of main ideas and details, they help students develop more robust knowledge organizations, and they aid understanding and recall through dual coding.”
+“It promotes active processing of information, it fosters a useful balance of main ideas and details, it helps students develop more robust knowledge organizations and it aids understanding and recall through dual coding.”

 Dual coding is a neuroscience theory that finds humans process incoming information through two channels, one verbal and one visual.

 “When we activate both channels at once — so that they’re working together — we’re better able to understand and remember ideas,” Bruff writes.
 “When a sketchnoter comes up with a visual way to represent a new idea, often through some doodle or diagram, she is practicing dual coding.”